vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 ```

 ### custom-ident
-Custom indent is a special type that gives us ability to use own keywords as a value of a custom property.
-This custom value will be validated by CSS engine for us.
+Custom indent is a special type that gives us the ability to use own keywords as a value of a custom property.
+This custom value will be validated by the CSS engine for us.
 Here is the registration example:

 ```js
 CSS.registerProperty({